garden-io/garden/docs/reference/commands.md

 Access tools included by providers.

 Run a tool defined by a provider in your project, downloading and extracting it if necessary.
 Run without arguments to get a list of all tools available.

 Run with the --get-path flag to just print the path to the binary or library directory (depending on the tool type).
 If the tool is a non-executable library, this flag is implicit.

 When multiple plugins provide a tool with the same name, you can choose a specific plugin/version by specifying <plugin name>.<tool name>, instead of just <tool name>.
 This is generally advisable when using this command in scripts, to avoid accidental conflicts.

-When there are name conflicts and a plugin name is not specified, the preference is for defined by configured providers in the current project (if applicable), and then alphabetical by plugin name.
+When there are name conflicts and a plugin name is not specified, we first prefer tools defined by configured providers in the current project (if applicable), and then alphabetical by plugin name.

 Examples: